 Class Folder

 On the Classwork page in Google Classroom is a link that says “Class folder.”
 However, the teacher has this and the students have this.
-This however, opens up different folders.
+The Google Classroom folder however, opens up different folders.
 The class folder in Google Drive for the teacher and the student has the same name but is NOT the same folder.
 If a teacher adds files to the class folder in Google Drive, these files are NOT visible to the students.
 If a student adds files to their class folder in Google Drive, the files are NOT visible to the teacher or classmates.

 This is good because teachers and students can put files associated with the class into the class folder to keep organized.
 Since the Google Classroom class folder is a regular folder in Google Drive, you can organize it however it makes sense to you.